-The proposed project will not impact State or Federal lands, National or State wild or scenic rivers.
-Extraordinary Resource Waterbodies, or Ecologically Sensitive Waters.
-ARDOT design standards must comply with FEMA-approved local floodplain ordinances.
+The proposed project will not impact State or Federal lands, National or State wild or scenic rivers, Extraordinary Resource Waterbodies, or Ecologically Sensitive Waters.
+ARDOT design standards must comply with the National Flood Insurance Program.

 Please review this project for concurrence that construction can proceed under the terms of a Nationwide 14 for Linear Transportation Projects.
-If additional information is required, please contact Henry Langston or Josh Seagraves of my staff at (501) 569-2522.
+If additional